josesuarez-accenture/openathon-angular/boring-theory-2/README.md

 You must define your own rules depending on your needs, but once they are defined, force compliance!
 Next is a list of a real project quality rules as an example:

-**Project *CWB*.
+**Project *CWB* (fictitious name).
 All development tasks must follow the next rules:**
-- Apply the TypeScript coding guidelines: Microsoft Coding guidelines
+- Apply the TypeScript coding guidelines: [Microsoft Coding guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines).
 - Use long and accuracy descriptive names, for classes, methods, constants, variables…
 - Comments will follow JSDoc conventions.
 Comment all methods and classes, also all specific piece of code that requires explanation for future revisits or because of complexity.
 - Create separate folders for each Ionic service group by logic.